 If you are the director of a limited company with debts, the pressure can be overwhelming.

-This article will explore the various courses of action for dealing with company debts, and how to achieve them.
+This article will explore the various courses of action when you cannot pay company debts, and how to achieve them.

 Who is Liable for the Debts in a Limited Company?